aaronsharma/SEGP/Portfolio/Evaluation & Conclusion.md

 #### Evaluation

-- Details of how you evaluated your designs (techniques used &  awareness of their limitations).
+**E1 Details of how you evaluated your designs (techniques used &  awareness of their limitations).
 Description of  techniques suitable for your particular design.
-A timeline of evaluation of your design.
+A timeline of evaluation of your design.**

-- Unit testing / Functional testing.
+**E2 Unit testing / Functional testing.**

-- User acceptance testing.
-Evaluation of your design with users – methods undertaken, findings, implications.
+**E3 User acceptance testing.
+Evaluation of your design with users – methods undertaken, findings, implications.**

 ####